Aysha-skhan/IDS-ASSIGNMENTS/README.md

 - `solution.ipynb` – Solution notebook with code and explanations

 ## Labs
 Labs are located in the `labs` folder.
 Labs provide hands-on experience with various data science techniques and tools.
-Each lab folder contains:
 - `instructions.md` – Step-by-step instructions for the lab session
 - `notebook.ipynb` – Notebook used during the lab
 - `data/` – Supporting data files for the lab